-- 4.36.
-Students who require academic support are advised to first speak to academic staff responsible for the unit as set out in the Student Consultation Policy and Procedure. - 4.37.
+- 4.37.
+Students who require academic support are advised to first speak to academic staff responsible for the unit as set out in the Student Consultation Policy and Procedure. - 4.38.
 All academic staff are trained and experienced in identifying students in need of additional support and sensitively and confidentially refer them to the relevant academic and learning support services.
-Academic staff will refer students to the Academic Dean if the support is required at a course level or if they are not available when a student requires support. - 4.38.
-Weekly Academic Support sessions are conducted in the library.
-This is published on noticeboards and Student Handbook.
-Programs or other ongoing support appropriate to the needs of students are provided, including:

-- study skills;

-- research and referencing skills;

-- stress and time management;

-- exam preparation.
+Academic staff will refer students to the Academic Dean if the support is required at a course level or if they are not available when a student requires support. - 4.39.
+Weekly Academic Support sessions are conducted on campus.
+This is published on noticeboards and Moodle.
+Programs or other ongoing support appropriate to the needs of students are provided, including: - study skills; - research and referencing skills; - stress and time management; - exam preparation. - 4.40.

-- 4.39.
 Weekly English support sessions are available for students who require language support.
 If additional support is required, a referral to Ozford's specialist English Language staff will be provided.
 Support may be provided, as required, in the following areas: